rishinpoolat/from-home/README.md

 # FromHome
-## A Shopify like ecommerce store for home bakers to sell their products, and grow their business
+## A Shopify-like e-commerce store for home bakers to sell their products, and grow their business
 ### Build Using MERN stack